USEPA/RAQSAPI/README.md

 # RAQSAPI demonstration

-Here is a short usage demonstration of RAQSAPI ![Gif demonstraing how to use RAQSAPI](./figures/RAQSAPI-demo.gif)
+Here is a short usage demonstration of RAQSAPI ![GIF demonstrating how to use RAQSAPI](./vignettes/figures/RAQSAPI-demo.gif)

 ## pyaqsapi - a port of RAQSAPI to the python 3 programming environment